 How Income Limit Changes Affect Site Management

-It's important to keep track of the changes to your area's income limits because you'll use these numbers to certify and recertify low-income households.
-When HUD releases the numbers, the income limits you'll use are set at a percentage of area median gross income (AMGI), adjusted for household size.
-The percentage of AMGI your site must use depends on the site owner's agreement with your state tax credit agency.
+It’s important to keep track of the changes to your area’s income limits because you’ll use these numbers to certify and recertify low-income households.
+The income limits you’ll use are set at a percentage of area median gross income (AMGI), adjusted for household size.
+The percentage of AMGI your site must use depends on the site owner’s agreement with your state tax credit agency.
 It’s usually 40 percent, 50 percent, or 60 percent of AMGI.

 Beyond certification and recertification, however, the income limits also affect the rent you charge for your low-income units.
 In addition, they directly affect compliance with the “next available unit rule” and your ability to find qualified applicants to fill your low-income units.